Reviews You Can Rely On

 Not as deep as many

-The Timbuk2 Authority Deluxe is our pick for the best laptop backpack for most people.
+The Timbuk2 Authority Deluxe is our favorite laptop backpack for most people.
 It has an entirely separate padded pocket at the back of the bag for a 17-inch (or smaller) laptop.
 It also has a second padded laptop sleeve in the main compartment.
 We are big fans of the padding on the back and shoulder straps.
 They have enough cushion to keep this pack comfortable with a full load and also facilitate more airflow to stay less sweaty than the average pack.
 Water beads well on most of the exterior and this pack has a fully waterproof bottom for protection from wet ground.

 Our primary issue with this pack is that it's not very deep.
 It fits flat items like folders, notebooks, and binders well but doesn't have a ton of capacity for clothing.
 For the hydration hounds among us, it can also only accommodate a skinny water bottle in its exterior pocket.
 These dings aside, this is our favorite option for high-protection, high-quality laptop protection that will more than satisfy the needs of most office-goers.
 If you really need extra organization and are willing to spend more to invest in your commuter bag, the Incase Icon is another backpack we love to use daily.